 Glaucoma is a disease typified by optic nerve damage that produces a characteristic peripheral vision loss and is usually associated with higher than “normal” intraocular pressure.
 Glaucoma is often referred to as a “silent thief of sight”.
 It is estimated that the disease affects over 4 million Americans with only half of affected people knowing that they have the disease.

-The disease is the 2nd leading cause of blindness in the world.
-However, if caught early the disease is effectively treated.
+The disease is the second leading cause of blindness in the world.
+However, if caught early, the disease can be effectively treated.

 It is estimated that glaucoma affects one in every 50 adults.
 Although glaucoma can occur at any age, the risk of developing glaucoma increases dramatically after age 35.